 In rural areas, people are managing waste in a better way compared to city people.
 In homes they cook enough amounts, making compost or fertilizer with organic waste, reusing water for irrigation and agriculture, reusing polythene bags and plastic bottles, and putting food waste to pets.
 Burning polythene packets is not a good practice at all.
 But people are not aware that they are contributing to carbon emissions.
 In some areas, people are less aware to manage waste.

 In cities, people are living in a closed environment which means the less space like apartments, rented boarding and houses.
 Municipal councils collect all household waste requesting people to separate wastes in the primary collection.
+Some areas are even making use of dumpster Software to track what is being dumped and how it can be used.
 Space is one problem so with fashion they try to avoid old things as waste.
 People are living in a busy environment finding self-satisfaction and enjoyment.
 So they are less involved to recycle wastes.
 During secondary collection of waste by janitor’s people they check and separate the waste again.
 Because of that, some people think they will separate and resist doing their duty and sometimes they forget to dispose of.

 Commonly there’s an attitude problem among the people individually that all others are throwing waste and this is dirty country.
 Pollution, recent big incidents like Meethotamulla, Karadiyana, Kelani River and Muthurajawela wetland sanctuary, dirty odorous environment, and transport complexity indicates the poor management of waste and it impacts.
 Sri Lanka is a natural resourceful country earning more tourism revenue each year.
 When foreigners know the value of your country why don’t you realize the beauty of the nature in Sri Lanka?
 So be responsible enough to keep you and your surroundings clean lead to beautiful and healthier Sri Lanka.